Is the Bible True?

 "chosen people" and all those peoples that they committed genocide against were in fact

-Another striking evidence of divine inspiration is found in the fact that many of
+Another striking evidence of divine inspiration is found in the fact that many of the principles

-earth (Isaiah 40:22), the almost infinite extent of the sidereal universe (Isaiah 55:9), the law of
+the almost infinite extent of the sidereal universe (Isaiah 55:9), the law of conservation of mass

-number of stars (Jeremiah 33:22), the law of increasing entropy (Psalm 102:25-27), the paramount
+(Jeremiah 33:22), the law of increasing entropy (Psalm 102:25-27), the paramount importance of

-jargon of

 modern science, of course, but in terms of the basic world of man's everyday experience;

 nevertheless, they are completely in accord with the most modern scientific facts.